-Although they say you should not judge a book by its cover, it is true that you can read a lot into one’s health by examining the lines on their face.
-In Ayurveda, facial diagnosis is a common practice and powerful diagnostic tool, just as reading the tongue, nails and pulse.
-Often this is done as a complimentary practice to confirm ideas and findings, but also can reveal hidden secrets that may not have been so clear.
+Although they say you should not judge a book by its cover, it is true that you can read a lot into your health by examining the lines on your face.
+In Ayurveda, facial diagnosis is a common practice and powerful diagnostic tool, as is reading the tongue, nails, and pulse.
+Often this is done as a complementary practice to confirm ideas and findings, but also can reveal hidden secrets that may not have been completely clear.
 By reading the lines on a person’s face, one can reveal current disorders, past history of disorders, or even potential disorders to come.
-Since the lines do not tend to appear overnight, these telltale signs are often revealing chronic (long-term) issues such as malabsorption, low liver energy, weakness in the kidneys, adrenal fatigue and even emotional disturbances such as unresolved grief.
+Since the lines do not tend to appear overnight, these telltale signs are often revealing chronic (long-term) issues such as malabsorption, low liver energy, weakness in the kidneys, adrenal fatigue, and even emotional disturbances such as unresolved grief.

 Common findings with facial diagnosis: